Frequently Asked Questions

 Who leads The Africa Center?

 The Africa Center is led by a diverse and talented Board of Trustees, which is shepherding The Center’s transition from grand vision to reality.
 They are predominantly young, over half are female, and one third are African.
 They all come from unique perspectives and accomplished professional backgrounds.
-They have appointed Dana M. Reed as Interim CEO.
+They have appointed Uzodinma Iweala as CEO.

 Is The Africa Center related to the Museum for African Art?